Bibliome/alvisnlp/docs/reference/module/fr.inra.maiage.bibliome.alvisnlp.bibliomefactory.modules.python.PythonScript.md

 </div>
 Additional variable values to pass to the script's environment.

-<h3 name="layerNames" class="param">layerNames</h3>
+<h3 id="layerNames" class="param">layerNames</h3>

 <div class="param-level param-level-optional">Optional
 </div>
 <div class="param-type">Type: <a href="../converter/java.lang.String%5B%5D" class="converter">String[]</a>
 </div>
 Names of layers to serialize.
 Layers not mentioned in this parameter will not be serialized.
 Use this to limit the amount of serialized data.
-By default *PythonScript* serializes all annotations in all layers.
+By default*PythonScript*serializes all annotations in all layers.

-<h3 name="python" class="param">python</h3>
+<h3 id="python" class="param">python</h3>

 <div class="param-level param-level-optional">Optional
 </div>